-With more and more graduates going on to set up their own small business or develop a new idea in an existing organisation this module introduces you the basic skills needed.
-Including practical exercises such as creating a business plan for investors, managing cash flow and developing a marketing plan, you will learn the terminology using in business and put it to use.
+With more and more graduates going on to set up their own small business or develop a new idea in an existing organisation, this module introduces you the basic skills needed to follow in their footsteps.
+Including practical exercises such as creating a business plan for investors, managing cash flow and developing a marketing plan, you will learn how to use business terminology effectively and precisely.
 Assessment is through group presentation, individual and group reports, and examination.

-As a potential manager in the future, it is essential that all business students have the knowledge of the key organizational financial objectives and responsibilities and of the financial pressure under which they operate.
-Therefore, this module provides students in business studies with the knowledge of key concepts in accounting and finance as well as how to communicate organizational financial information with different groups of business stakeholders through the preparation of financial statements for different types of business.
-The module also includes the basic issues in managing organizational costs and budgets.
+As the managers of the future, it is essential that all business students understand key organizational financial objectives and responsibilities and the financial pressures that managers encounter.
+This module explores the key accounting and finance concepts, including how to communicate organisational financial information, such as financial statements, for different stakeholders.
+The module also includes the basic of managing organizational costs and budgets.

 How will I be assessed?